horia141/jupiter/docs/concepts/accounts.md

 ## Properties

 An account has an email.
-This is your unique identifier you are known by in Jupiter.
+This is your unique identifier you are known by in Thrive.

 An account has a name.
-This is simply the name that you want to be known by in Jupiter, but it doesn't carry any other constraints other than being non-empty.
+This is simply the name that you want to be known by in Thrive, but it doesn't carry any other constraints other than being non-empty.

 An account also has a timezone.
 This is the preferred timezone in which you wish to see